henryk-mustroph/first_version_qmsAIA/README.md

 ## Overview

-The prototype QMS is part of a research project and provides a proof-of-concept on how to build a SaaS web application that varifies and documents high-risk AI and GPAI systems according to the EU AIA regulations.
+The prototype QMS is part of a research project and provides a proof-of-concept on how to build a SaaS web application that varifies and documents high-risk AI and GPAI systems according to the AIA regulations.

 The first version prototype QMS according to Article 17 of the EU AIA incorporates a Risk Management System (Art.
-9 EU AIA) and a Data Management and Governance System (Art.
-10 EU AIA).
+9 AIA) and a Data Management and Governance System (Art.
+10 AIA).

 ## Access Prototype as Web Application: